 The Academic Career Excellence (ACE) program consists of several academic support centers and a limited peer tutoring program.
-The academic support centers provide assistance in math, science, writing, and study habits:
+The academic support centers provide assistance in math, science, writing, and study habits.

 - Math Center.
 The Math Center is open each week to help any student with math homework or test preparation. - Writing Center.
-The Writing Center has regular hours during the week.
-Students can also request appointments to get help with paper assignments, general grammatical questions, or simply to talk through the writing process. - Supported Study.
-Open each week, is designed primarily for students in academic jeopardy (on warning, probation, or admitted provisionally) but is open to any student in need of academic support.
-Tutors are available to answer questions and support students in establishing a routine of study.
+Students request appointments to get help with paper assignments, with general grammatical questions, or with any part of the writing process.
+Writing tutors are ready to meet with students at a time that works for the student.
+Our aim is to teach writing skills; we do not act as an editing service. - Supported Study.
+We typically host 6 hours each week of supported study in Brickman Hall.
+This program is designed primarily for students in academic jeopardy (on warning, probation, or admitted provisionally), but is open to any student in need of academic support or a quiet place to work.
+A tutor is available to answer questions and support students in establishing a routine of study. - Science Center.
+Students seeking help with understanding their science classes or homework can attend a weekly session with an instructor in the science lab, or can set up an individual time to meet with the instructor.